BetaZero: Belief-State Planning for Long-Horizon POMDPs using Learned Approximations: Introduction

-Our work avoids heuristics and uses the insight of combining online MCTS with offline neural network approximations to solve high-dimensional POMDPs.
-We propose the \textit{BetaZero} belief-state planning algorithm that plans in belief space using no problem-specific heuristics, only using information from the search.
-We address partially observable challenges in large discrete action spaces and continuous state and observation spaces.
-In stochastic environments, BetaZero uses progressive widening \cite{couetoux2011continuous} to limit belief-state expansion---only using information available in the tree.
-When planning in belief space, computationally expensive belief updates limit the search budget in practice.
-Therefore, information from the policy network is used to prioritize branching on promising actions.
-We introduce a novel $Q$-weighted policy vector target that formalizes the use of all the information seen during the limited search.
-To capture state uncertainty, the network receives a parametric approximation of the belief $\tilde{b}$ as input.
-BetaZero uses the learned policy network $P_\theta$ to reduce search breadth and the learned value estimate $V_\theta$ to reduce search depth to enable long-horizon online planning (\cref{fig:mcts-betazero}).
+\paragraph{Contributions.} This work aims to address the problem of high-dimensional, long-horizon POMDPs by using the insight of combining online MCTS planning with learned offline neural network approximations that replace heuristics.
+Our main contribution is the \textit{BetaZero} belief-state planning algorithm for POMDPs (\cref{fig:betazero-alg}), addressing the challenges of partial observability in large discrete action spaces and continuous state and observation spaces.
+To handle stochastic belief-state transitions, BetaZero uses progressive widening \citep{couetoux2011continuous} to limit belief-state expansion.
+When planning in belief space, expensive belief updates \textit{limit the search budget in practice} (e.g., $\mathcal{O}(n)$ for particle filters \citep{thrun2005probabilistic} or $\mathcal{O}(n^3)$ for Kalman filters \citep{welch1995introduction}).
+Therefore, we sample from the policy network to prioritize branching on promising actions, and we introduce a novel \textit{$Q$-weighted visit count} policy target that formalizes the use of all information seen during the limited search for policy imitation.
+While planning occurs over the full belief, we use a parametric belief representation $\tilde{b} = \phi(b)$ to capture state uncertainty as input to the network.
+BetaZero uses the learned policy network $P_\theta(\tilde{b})$ to reduce search breadth and the learned value estimate $V_\theta(\tilde{b})$ to reduce search depth to enable long-horizon online planning (shown in red in \cref{fig:mcts-betazero}).